I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 and ‘I will dry up your rivers;’

-28 Who says of Cyrus, ‘He is my shepherd, and shall perform all my pleasure,’
+28 Who says of Cyrus, ‘He is my shepherd who will fulfill all I desire,’

 and of the temple, ‘Your foundation will be laid.’ ”

-1 God says to his anointed, to Cyrus, whose right hand I have held, to subdue nations before him, and strip kings of their armor; to open the doors before him, and the gates shall not be shut:
+1 This is what the Lord says to Cyrus, his anointed, whose right hand I have held, to subdue nations before him, and strip kings of their armor; to open the doors before him, and the gates shall not be shut:

 2 “I will go before you